 Ceremonial grounds (Bora rings)

-Bora rings or ceremonial grounds are usually two circles made of stone or molded earth with an interconnecting pathway.
+Bora rings or ceremonial grounds are usually two circles made of stone or moulded earth with an interconnecting pathway.
 Aboriginal people carried out important ceremonies and meetings within these grounds.

 Aboriginal rock engravings occur all over Australia.
 They depict animals, people, tools, implements and important cultural and spiritual figures.
 Engravings near salt water usually depict fish and whales, but also shields, kangaroos, people or footprints (called mundoes).

 One of the largest concentrations of Aboriginal rock engravings in the world is found around the Sydney area.